moccalotto/kaos/_rulebook/main.md

 Characters can read and write a number of languages equal to their *Literacy* score divided by 10.
+*This means that your character is illiterate unless you spend at least 10 skill points on the Literacy skill*

 ## Equipment
 Depending on the race your chose, you have a number of starting